Instructors

 she/her

 Nellie began her fitness training at a young age, playing any sport available to her while growing up in NE Portland.
 In high school, she pursued competitive volleyball, which led to an athletic scholarship.
 She earned a bachelor’s degree in Elementary Education and taught for 24 years.
 After college, still drawn to physical activity, she spent many years in the gym as a player, coach, and fan.
-Participation in Pilates, yoga and strength training classes became her method to manage the aches and pains associated with chronic injuries from the repetitive movements of playing volleyball for many years.
+Participation in Pilates, yoga, and strength training classes became her method to manage the aches and pains associated with chronic injuries from the repetitive movements of playing volleyball for many years.
 Her successful recovery from these injuries inspired her to become a personal trainer, focusing on aging adults wanting to move with less pain and regain strength and stamina.
 Nellie completed her Personal Trainer certification in 2021 through the American Council on Exercise.

 Nellie designs training sessions to improve mobility, boost strength, and increase flexibility and balance, allowing clients to perform daily tasks with more ease and comfort.
 She loves leading older adults toward more vibrant, active, and independent lives.